noseglid/canumb/README.md

 [![Build Status](https://travis-ci.org/noseglid/canumb.png?branch=master)](https://travis-ci.org/noseglid/canumb)

-# Canumb - The number cruncher
+# Canumb - it's a name

+Canumb aims to crunch data on various forms and turn them into something meaningful.
+A various of formats are currently supported, such different number base conversions (decimal to hexadecimal, binary to hexadecimal, octal to decimal, etc), various encoded format (base64 encoder decoder, uri encoder decoder).
+It's build in way to allow for extension when more input types are required.

+## Features

+### Base conversion

-Aims to be a simple conversion tool between various bases.
-Currently 2 (binary), 8 (octal), 10 (decimal) and 16 (hexadecimal) is supported.
+The following conversions are available ([TL;DR][TLDR]: all conversions between base 2 (binary), 8 (octal), 10 (decimal) and 16 (hexadecimal)):

+  * Binary to Octal
+  * Binary to Decimal
+  * Binary to Hexadecimal
+  * Octal to Binary
+  * Octal to Decimal
+  * Octal to Hexadecimal
+  * Decimal to Binary
+  * Decimal to Octal
+  * Decimal to Hexadecimal
+  * Hexadecimal to Binary
+  * Hexadecimal to Octal
+  * Hexadecimal to Decimal

-Canumb supports [arbitrary precision][ArbitraryPrecision] -
-you may convert a number of any size - well the algorithm is slow so less than 1000 digits.
-But that's still very large.
+Canumb supports [arbitrary precision][ArbitraryPrecision], you may convert a number of any size.
+Well, the algorithm is slow so less than 1000 digits.
+But that's still very large numbers.
 Very useful for those long network protocol bit-streams.

 Only unsigned numbers at this point, feel free to help out improve support.

+### Encoding and Decoding

+Supported encodings:

+ * [base64][EncodingBase64]
+ * [uri][EncodingUri] (Also knows as percent-encoding)

+## See it in action
 It includes a hefty web frontend which makes usage easy.
 Single-page applications seems to be the latest buzz right now, and so this follows that vision.
 It is [hosted at heroku for your leisure][CanumbAtHeroku].

-## See it in action
-A deployment of canumb is [available at heroku][CanumbAtHeroku].

 ## Contribute
 Just make a pull request and your contribution will be considered (and assuming it's useful, merged) as soon as possible.
 This'll get your name on the contributors list aswell.